-- Understanding the U.S. legal system - Conducting and using methods of legal research - Analyzing the role of law in sport and other physical activity programs - Assessing and evaluating specific standards, legislation, case law, governing bodies, and legal issues related to the sport industry - Developing a legal argument based on legal research and case analysis
+- To introduce the student to the U.S. legal system - To introduce the student to legal research - To introduce the student to the role of law in sport and other physical activity programs - To provide the student with opportunities to study specific standards, legislation, case law, governing bodies, and legal issues related to the sport industry - To provide the student with opportunities to make presentations and conduct research on sport-law-related topics.